dineshkumar2212/KeywordioProject/README.md

 13.To go back to homepage type "localhost/" in the browser

-14.If you want more clarity please refer Screenshot folder -->
+14.If you want more clarity please refer Screenshot folder

+15.If it asks for any Password in Admin page username:admin; password:admin -->